Serving Illinois and Nationwide

-You have two years to sue a private bus company for an accident and one year to sue a public bus company for an accident.
+You have two years from the date of the injury to sue a privately owned bus company for an accident and one year to sue a government-operated bus company.

-As noted above, the amount of time that you have to bring you a bus accident lawsuit depends on who you are suing.
-If you are suing a public bus company or related government party, then you have 1 year to file a case from the time the cause of action accrued.
-745 ILCS 10/8-101 provides for that restriction in the following section:
+In Illinois, the amount of time you have to bring a bus accident lawsuit depends on whom you are suing.
+If you were injured on or by a bus operated by a public transit system such as the Chicago Transit Authority (CTA) and are suing the transit operator or related government party, then you have only one year from the time the cause of action accrued to file a personal injury claim.

-“(a) No civil action other than an action described in subsection (b) may be commenced in any court against a local entity or any of its employees for any injury unless it is commenced within one year from the date that the injury was received or the cause of action accrued.”
+“(a) No civil action …may be commenced in any court against a local entity or any of its employees for any injury unless it is commenced within one year from the date that the injury was received or the cause of action accrued.”

-Often times, the bus company that injured you won’t be public.
-It will be a private entity.
-In fact, many of the bus companies operating across Illinois are privately-held businesses.
-If you are suing a private bus company or related party, then you have two years to file a case from the time the cause of action accrued.
-735 ILCS 5/13-202 sets out this rule:
+Often, the company that owns the bus on or by which you were injured will be a private entity.
+In fact, many of the bus companies operating across Illinois are privately held businesses.
+If you are suing a private bus company or related party, then you have two years from the time the cause of action accrued to file your claim.

-“Actions for damages for an injury to the person, or for false imprisonment, or malicious prosecution, or for a statutory penalty, or for abduction, or for seduction…shall be commenced within 2 years next after the cause of action accrued…”
+“Actions for damages for an injury to the person, …shall be commenced within 2 years next after the cause of action accrued…”

-Do People Ever Get More Time To File Their Bus Claims?
+Can Plaintiffs Ever be Granted More Time to File Their Bus Accident Claims?

-Yes, in certain instances, Illinois law gives people more time to file their bus accident claims.
-Generally, children are given a few years beyond the age of majority to pursue recovery for injuries that they sustained in bus accidents.
-People that don’t reasonably discover their injuries for some time are also given an extended period to file their complaint for damages.
-Finally, if defendants conceal the extent or nature of any injuries or damages, then plaintiffs will also be able to file after the original two-year period.
-To learn about whether or not you will have more time than is traditionally granted to bus accident victims, contact our law offices.
-We can identify your filing deadline and help you prepare your case.
+In certain cases, Illinois law gives plaintiffs more than two years to file their bus accident claims.
+Generally, minors are given two years past the age they reach legal majority (18) to pursue recovery for injuries sustained in accidents.
+As explained above, plaintiffs who don’t discover their injuries for some time after the accident are also given an extension to file their complaint for damages.
+Finally, if the defendants concealed the extent or nature of any injuries, then plaintiffs will also be able to file after the two-year deadline.

-Want To Know About Other Challenges That Await Your Bus Accident Claim?
+Want to Know More About Bus Accident Claims?

-Rosenfeld Injury Lawyers helps victims of personal injuries in Illinois understand the challenges that await their claims.
-If your involved in a bus accident, we can do the same thing for you.
-Plus, we can even help you bring your claim on a contingency basis so that you don't have to pay a nickel until you are happy with the award or settlement.
-To hear more about how we can overcome any hurdles that your bus accident lawsuit presents, call Rosenfeld Injury Lawyers today.
+Rosenfeld Injury Lawyers helps injured persons in Illinois understand the various challenges facing their legal claims.
+If you are involved in a bus accident we can help you too, plus we will represent you on a contingency basis so you don't have to pay any legal fees until you receive a court award or settlement.
+To learn more about how we can help you navigate often complicated bus accident litigation, call our respected bus accident law firm today.